 Powered by Hotels.com

 Well-suited to leisure and business travelers alike, the Fairfield Inn & Suites in Old Town is a charming hotel with Spanish-inspired decor situated close to the I-5 and I-8 connection.
-Guests are treated to a complimentary hot breakfast buffet each morning, as well as a business center, outdoor pool, hot tub, and fitness center.
+Guests are treated to a complimentary continental and hot breakfast buffet each morning, as well as a business center, outdoor pool, hot tub, and fitness center.

 The comfortable guest rooms include a mix of standard studios and suites with separate living and sleeping areas, and some have private balconies.
-All rooms include free Wi-Fi, work areas with ergonomic chairs, in-room coffee makers, mini-fridges, and microwaves, and large flat-screen TVs.
+All rooms include free WiFi, work areas with ergonomic chairs, in-room coffee makers, mini-fridges, microwaves, and large flat-screen TVs.
 On-site parking is available for a fee.
 The airport, SeaWorld San Diego, and the San Diego Zoo are all within a 10-minute drive.

 8. Comfort Inn Old Town/Airport